ethersphere/swarm-docs/contents/node_operator.rst

 To enable a node to run with the incentivized layer switched on, add the `--swap` flag.
 However, the `--swap-backend-url` also has to be provided.
 This flag tells the node to which blockchain it will connect and through which provider (e.g. a `geth` node or via `infura`).

 **Get Tokens**
 Getting tokens via the [faucet](https://ropsten.etherscan.io/address/0x49bf80bdee2684580966e476aee0dc3d773ffaf5#writeContract) is only possible *after* your start Swarm.
-To get tokens, first start Swarm, note down the address of the chequebook and call the `drip` function via the interface of etherscan, with the address of your chequebook as argument.
+To get tokens, first start Swarm with ``swap-skip-deposit``, note down the address of the chequebook and call the `drip` function via the interface of etherscan, with the address of your chequebook as argument.
 Add the `swap-deposit-amount` flag in this case and set it to zero.

 Note: the current faucet only allows to call the drip function one time per deployed chequebook contract.